Isabella Flores

 Isabella "Bella" Hope Flores (born April 30, 2003) is an American ice dancer.
-With her former skating partner and current husband, Ivan Desyatov, she is the 2023 Golden Spin of Zagreb bronze medalist.
+With her former skating partner and husband, Ivan Desyatov, she is the 2023 Golden Spin of Zagreb bronze medalist.

 With her former skating partner, Dimitry Tsarevski, she is the 2021 JGP France II silver medalist, the 2021 JGP Poland silver medalist, and the 2021 U.S. junior national pewter medalist.

 Personal life

 Flores was born on April 30, 2003, in Wiesbaden, Germany to parents Holly, a financial advisor, and Tony, a consultant, both of whom served in the U.S. Army.
 She has a younger sister, Olivia, who competes for the U.S. in pair skating.
 Flores is of Mexican and Italian descent.

 Flores graduated with honors from Cheyenne Mountain High School in 2021, where she ran varsity cross-country in addition to her ice dance training.
 As of 2023, she is a student at the University of Colorado Colorado Springs majoring in mathematics.

-She married her ice dance partner, Ivan Desyatov, on August 12, 2022 in El Paso County, Colorado.
+She married her ice dance partner, Ivan Desyatov, on August 12, 2022, in El Paso County, Colorado.